Tagline: John will never eat shish kebab again.

 Most Absurd Dialogue

-After perhaps the most astonishingly random twist in the entire genre, one in which our supposed heroine pulls off a latex mask to reveal that she has in fact been the girl’s friend Ann (Tracey Bregman) in disguise all along, and not her twin as the first twist suggested – yeesh! – our stealthy killer offers some rather boastful exposition.
+After perhaps the most astonishingly random twist in the entire genre, one in which our supposed heroine pulls off a latex mask to reveal that she is in fact Virginia’s friend, Ann (Tracey E. Bregman), and not her twin sister as was first suggested, our stealthy killer offers some rather boastful exposition.

 Ann Thomerson: I dressed like you, walked like you.
 I even talked like you.